Generalizations of Fano's Inequality for Conditional Information Measures via Majorization Theory: Introduction

 \section{Introduction}

 Inequalities relating probabilities to various information measures are fundamental tools for proving various coding theorems in information theory.
 Fano's inequality \cite{fano_1952} is one such paradigmatic example of an information-theoretic inequality; it elucidates the interplay between the conditional Shannon entropy $H(X \mid Y)$ and the error probability $\mathbb{P}\{ X \neq Y \}$.
-If we denote $h_{2}( u ) \coloneqq - u \log u - (1-u) \log (1-u)$ as the binary entropy function on $[0, 1]$ with $h_{2}( 0 ) = h_{2}( 1 ) = 0$, Fano's inequality can be written as
+Denoting by $h_{2} : u \mapsto - u \log u - (1-u) \log (1-u)$ the binary entropy function on $[0, 1]$ with the conventional hypothesis that $h_{2}( 0 ) = h_{2}( 1 ) = 0$, Fano's inequality can be written as